FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 Meeting/Event.

-The reports were noted by the Members.---
+The reports were noted by the Members.
+---
 17

 Change of Date for July Meeting of Council